-The prohibition of discrimination as regulated in the EU legal provisions not only falls short of tackling institutional racism but rather it protects its reproduction.
+The prohibition of discrimination as regulated in the EU legal provisions not only falls short to tackle institutional racism but rather it protects its reproduction.
 Cases of school segregation, notably of Roma pupils, are a paradigmatic example of how law is complicit with racism.
-I will briefly refer to the situation in Portugal, one of the Member States where these cases are recurrent and reveal the historical and structural nature of discrimination against Roma people (Araújo 2016, Maeso and Araújo 2017).21 The formation of segregated classes with Roma students are often legitimised in terms of their integration into the "culture of schooling" and, thus, as a decision that follows a pedagogic strategy to correct trajectories of absenteeism and lack of "social and cultural competencies".
+I will briefly refer to the situation in Portugal, one of the Member States where these cases are recurrent and reveal the historical and structural nature of discrimination against Roma people (Araújo 2016; Maeso 2015).20 The formation of segregated classes with Roma students are often legitimised in terms of their integration into the 'culture of schooling' and, thus, as a decision that follows a pedagogic strategy to correct trajectories of absenteeism and lack of 'social and cultural competencies'.
 This was the case of a school in the north of Portugal that in 2008-2009 constituted a class of 18 Roma students aged between 8 and 16 years, a decision that was approved by the General Direction of Education - Northern Region (Ministry of Education).
-Following a complaint filed by SOS Racismo, an anti-racist organisation, the Commission for Equality and Against Racial Discrimination (hereinafter, CEARD)22 opened an administrative offence proceeding (Proceeding 10/2009) that was finally dismissed under the consideration that no racial discrimination was found (CEARD 2010) - a position supported by the General Inspection of Education.
-While the discussion of this case between the members of the CEARD reveals some differences in the appreciation of the case - some members considered that there should have been a sanction to avoid future cases of segregation -, two issues were prevalent and not contested: the issue of integration and school failure, and the intentions or good/bad faith behind the decisions taken by the school.
-The Portuguese law explicitly forbids the formation of segregated classes based on racial criteria, unless that practice is justified "with a view to ensuring the exercise, on an equal basis, of the rights referred to therein" (Lei no 134/99 [Law 134/99], Article 4, line i).23 One commissioner alerted that this could be a case of "subtle discrimination" and the Commission's President at the time named it "a borderline situation" (CEARD 2010, p.
-17).
+Following a complaint filed by SOS Racismo, an anti-racist organisation, the

-21 I refer here to cases concerning Portuguese Roma people, not immigrants with foreign nationality.
+20 I refer here to cases concerning Portuguese Roma people, not immigrants with foreign nationality.